Our Guide to Holiday Let Mortgages

-And despite the introduction in April 2016 of a 3% Stamp duty surcharge on the purchase of many second homes, investment in holiday lets is also encouraged by the tax relief available on furnished holiday lettings.
+And despite the introduction in April 2016 of a 3% A tax paid by the buyer when purchasing a property. surcharge on the purchase of many second homes, investment in holiday lets is also encouraged by the tax relief available on furnished holiday lettings.

 Can I use a BTL mortgage for a holiday let?

 If you are interested in investing in such a property, the likelihood is that you may also be interested in holiday let mortgages – and it may be in the very nature of the term that your first thoughts turn to a buy to let (BTL) mortgage.